 The National Organic Standards Board (NOSB) presents an annual list of research priorities for organic food and agriculture based on a process originally established by the Board in 2012.
-The NOSB's Livestock, Crops, Handling, and Materials/GMO Subcommittees proposed an updated set of priorities at the Fall 2022 Board meeting.
-The Board requests input from stakeholders on the 2023 research priorities and will review those comments for the Fall 2023 proposal.
+The NOSB's Livestock, Crops, Handling, and Materials/GMO Subcommittees proposed an updated set of priorities at the Fall 2023 Board meeting.
+The Board requests input from stakeholders on the 2024 research priorities and will review those comments for the Fall 2024 proposal.
+As part of this year's process, the Livestock, Crops, and Handling Subcommittee have made an effort to categorize and differentiate highest priority topics from ongoing topics.